Tatiana Maslany: Career

 Maslany was one of the stars of the 2002 Canadian television series 2030 CE.
 She appeared as the character Ghost in the 2004 film Ginger Snaps 2: Unleashed.
 She performed comedic improvisation for 10 years; participated in improvisational theatre, including the Canadian Improv Games; and has since become a member of the General Fools Improvisational Theatre.
 She is a certified improvisation trainer.

 In 2007, Maslany appeared in The Messengers and had a recurring role for three seasons on the CBC series Heartland.
 During 2008, she had a recurring role on Instant Star, provided the voice of Tatiana in Eastern Promises, and had a lead role in the Hallmark Channel film An Old Fashioned Thanksgiving.
 In September 2008, she portrayed a kidnapping victim in the Canadian series Flashpoint.

 Maslany appeared in the second season of the Canadian television series Being Erica in 2010.
 Also in 2010, she appeared as the protagonist Mary, the mother of Jesus, in the British four-part television series The Nativity.
 Her role in Grown Up Movie Star earned Maslany a special jury breakout role award at the 2010 Sundance Film Festival.
 Also in 2010, she appeared in one episode of The Listener and the direct-to-video film Hardwired.
 In late 2011, she co-starred in the film adaptation of John Sandford's Certain Prey.
 In 2012, Maslany appeared as lead character Claire in Picture Day, for which she won a Phillip Borsos Award for Best Performance at the 2012 Whistler Film Festival.
 Also in 2012, she played the character of Sister Meir in the historical fiction mini-series World Without End.

 From 2013 to 2017, Maslany starred in the BBC America and Space original series Orphan Black.
 She played the lead character, Sarah Manning, and Sarah's cohort of clones.
 Maslany won two Critics' Choice Television Awards and one TCA Award for her performance in the series.
-She was also nominated for a Golden Globe Award for Best Actress and in 2015 received a nomination for an Emmy Award for her performance.
+She was also nominated for a Golden Globe Award for Best Actress and in 2015, she received a nomination for an Emmy Award for her performance.
 She was again nominated in 2016 and won the category.
 Maslany received a nomination for Best Lead Actress in a Drama Series at the 7th Critics' Choice Television Awards, her third total nomination from the Broadcast Television Journalists Association.
-The Guardian praised Maslany's performance in the series, calling it "Olympic-level acting" and praised her ability to play a series of clones who interact seamlessly with each other.
+The Guardian praised Maslany's performance in the series, calling it "Olympic-level acting" and praising her ability to play a series of clones who interact seamlessly with each other.
 In 2013, Maslany guest starred in a two-episode arc of Parks and Recreation.
 She portrayed the lead in the independent film Cas and Dylan, for which she won a Phillip Borsos Award for Best Performance at the 2013 Whistler Film Festival.